 - Medicare tax

-Once your child turns 18, you will need to start remitting Social Security and Medicare taxes, but the FUTA exemption extends up to age 21.
+Once your child turns 18, you will need to start remitting Social Security and Medicare taxes (also known as FICA taxes).
+However, the FUTA exemption extends up to age 21.

-What is the exception to these rules?
-If you have an S-Corp or a C-Corp, you do need to withhold and remit payroll taxes including employee and employer contributions for Social Security, Medicare, and Federal Unemployment (FUTA) taxes.
+What is an exception to these rules?
+If you have an S-Corp or a C-Corp, you need to withhold and remit payroll taxes, including employee and employer contributions for Social Security, Medicare, and Federal Unemployment (FUTA) taxes.

 The tax benefits for hiring your children are significant, but you'll need to comply with the Fair Labor Standards Act (FLSA) regulations for employees.

-If your child works regularly for you, they probably don't qualify as independent contractors.
-They will also have to pay self-employment tax on the money that you pay them as an independent contractor, which, as long as you're a sole proprietor or husband-and-wife LLC, could be a higher tax amount than even Social Security or Medicare taxes.
+For the most part, if your kid regularly works for you, they probably don't qualify as an independent contractor.
+They will also have to pay self-employment tax on the money you pay them as an independent contractor.
+That means, as long as you're a sole proprietor or husband-and-wife LLC, this could be a higher tax amount than even Social Security or Medicare taxes.

-Another tip: be sure to pay your child's wages out of your business bank account.
-The tax benefits only count if the money is paid from your business and once it's paid, it belongs to your child.
+Tip: Be sure to pay your child's wages out of your business bank account.
+The tax benefits only count if the money is paid from your business, and once it's paid, it belongs to your child.

 None of the tax or business advantages to hiring your child to work for your small business add up if your child isn't really working for you and doesn't have job duties to fit their age and ability.

-Don't neglect to provide any training they need to work for your business, or licenses that could also be needed.
-You also need to include them in your business insurance policy.
-If you're running a contracting business, for example, include them in your contractors insurance policy.
+Provide any training they need to work for your business, or licenses that they could also need.
+You also need to provide workers’ compensation insurance for them, like you would for non-family employees.

 Small business challenges can seem overwhelming, and many times, our children and other family members may want to help out.
-Your children really can work for your small business and there can be tax and other financial benefits to you and them.
+If your children can work for your business, there can be tax and other financial benefits to you and them.